-the son and successor of Joash, and eighth king of the separate kingdom of Judah (2 Kings 14:1-4)
+He is the son and successor of King Joash (Jehoash), and 8th king of the separate kingdom of Judah (2 Kings 14:1-4).
+His mother is Jehoaddan.